lia-papadopoulos/PROJ_optimalCoding_arousal/src_code/run_simulations/README.md

 ## Files

-Below is a brief description of the files in `src_code/run_simulations/`
+Below is a brief description of the files in `run_simulations/`

-### files that specify parameter sets associated with different analyses
+### Files that specify parameter sets associated with different analyses

 1. `simParams_041725_clu_varyJEEplus.py`: simulation parameters associated with Fig. S5A,B
 2. `simParams_050925_clu.py`: simulation parameters associated with Fig. S3